zaratanDotWorld/choreWheel/docs/tools/chores.rst

   It is tempting to shy away from structure, and rely on spontaneous generosity.
   But spontaneous generosity never lasts, and a few people, usually women, end up doing most of the work.

-  Alternatives, like simple chore wheels or schedules, have their own drawbacks.
+  Alternatives, like physical chore wheels or schedules, have their own drawbacks.
   Cameras and cleaners have their place, but are expensive and can create a weird vibe.

 The core concept of Chores is, unsurprisingly, chores.
 Every house creates a list of chores that they need done.
 The key idea is that chores aren't done on a schedule, but rather "whenever necessary", as determined by the residents.
 Chores are worth points, and the amount of points a chore is worth goes up the longer the chore goes undone (in most cases, the longer it's been, the bigger the job gets).

 **Everyone in the house needs to earn a certain number of points, about 100 per month.**
 **Over the course of the month, all the chores (collectively) gain about 100 points per person.**
 So, everyone does the chores they think are worth their time.